The international growth of COVID-19 has likely flipped your regular calendar into a jumble.

 At Olde Towne Heating & Air, we’re committed to making your home comfier.
 That’s why we provide Lennox® air quality equipment, which are the most exhaustive solution on the market.

-We’re also more than just your heating and cooling partner.
-We want to be sensitive to the health of you and your household.
+We’re also more than just your heating and cooling company.
+We're concerned about the health of you and your household.
 That’s why our techs are taking added precautions when we come to your residence.

 To discover more about our air quality equipment, get in touch with us at 843-485-0967 or contact us online.
 Our knowledgeable staff can also handle any apprehension you could have with a professional visiting your home today.